Maikäfer: The Fascinating Life and Significance of May Beetles

 Maikäfer larvae, known as “Engerlinge,” are voracious feeders that can cause significant damage to crops.
 They feed on the roots of plants, stunting their growth and reducing yields.
 In severe infestations, Maikäfer larvae can destroy entire fields of crops.

-See also Post Malone: A Journey of Music, Culture, and Style
+See also Pieterlen: A Town of Charm and Opportunity

 Adult Maikäfer also feed on plants, but they are less destructive than the larvae.
 They feed on the leaves of trees and shrubs, and they can sometimes be a nuisance to homeowners.